2019 Financial Statements

 Rusneftegaz has elected to publish its full consolidated financial statements for 2019.
 These results were prepared in accordance with International Financial Reporting Standards, otherwise known as IFRS, and have been audited by Deloitte.
 Foremost, the directors can report a positive financial performance for the year.
 A synopsis of which is as follows:

-Management does its utmost to minimise the impairment of resources, and also strives to use all assets as efficiently as possible, thus no additional property, plant or equipment was listed for sale during the period and the total remained unchanged from $6.1m in 2018.
-The majority of impairment charges were derived from oil operations, including adjustments to estimated petroleum reserves, which are currently estimated at one hundred million barrels.
-A type of asset that was not affected by deteriorations anyhow is intangibles, whose values inflated solely due to conversion differences between the Group’s functional and presentational currencies, from $141 thousand in 2018 by an additional 12.1% to a total of $158 thousand.
-Furthermore, there were no impairment charges registered in relation to trade and other receivables, with the figure declining by 3.5% from $33.0m to $31.9m as a result of escalating volumes of business where the customer elected to not pay of credit terms, which management considers a success.
-Rusneftegaz additionally holds $6.1m of assets that are held for sale, a value which remained unchanged from the prior year, mostly consisting of gold and silver bullion valued at $4.9m.
-The Board of Directors is also appreciative of the 3.7% growth in the quantity of inventory stocked by the Group, with the amount rising from $24.0m to $24.9m.
-This figure mostly comprises of $11.1m of unrefined crude oil held in storage, up 21.7% from $9.1m and 44.5% of the overall, in conjunction with fuel worth $12.1m, also expanding by 30.5% from $9.3m and encompassing 48.65 of the value.
+Management does its utmost to minimize the impairment of resources, and also strives to use all assets as efficiently as possible, thus no additional property, plant or equipment was listed for sale during the period and the total remained unchanged from $6,1 million in 2018.
+The majority of impairment charges were derived from oil operations, including adjustments to estimated petroleum reserves, which are currently estimated at approximately one hundred million barrels.
+A type of asset that was not affected by deterioration anyhow is intangibles, whose values inflated solely due to conversion differences between our functional and presentational currencies, from $0,1 million in 2018 by an additional 12,1% to a total of $0,2 million.
+Furthermore, there were no impairment charges registered in relation to trade and other receivables, with the figure declining by 3,5% from $33,0 million to $31,9 million as a result of escalating volumes of business where the customer elected to not pay using credit terms, which management considers a success.
+Rusneftegaz additionally holds $6,1 million of assets that are held for sale, a value which remained unchanged from the prior year, mostly consisting of gold and silver bullion valued at $4,9 million.
+The board of directors is also appreciative of the 3,7% growth in the quantity of inventory stocked by our organization, with the amount rising from $24,0 million to $24,9 million.
+This figure mostly consists of $11,1 million of unrefined crude oil held in storage, up 21,7% from $9,1 million and 44,5% of the overall, in conjunction with fuel worth $12,1 million, also expanding by 30,5% from $9,3 million and encompassing 48,7% of the value.
 The larger consists chiefly of bituminous coal and diesel reserves for Rusneftegaz’s power division, which are reliant on a consistent and continuous supply to maintain operations.
-The Group also stored $984 thousand worth of refined petrochemical products that on 31 December were yet to be sold, compared to $2.7m the year prior.
-In addition, spare parts and materials were appraised at $3.3m, but by the end of the period declined to $721 thousand, although the former only accounted for 2.9% and the latter 4.0% of all reported inventories.
-These figures aggregated 9.5% and 14.0% in 2018 respectively, with crude oil constituting 37.9% of all stocks last year and fuel at 38.7%.
+Our company also stored $1,0 million worth of refined petroleum products that on 31 December that were yet to be sold, compared to $2,7 million the year prior.
+In addition, spare parts and materials were appraised at $3,3 million, but by the end of the period declined to $0,7 million, although the former only accounted for 2,9% and the latter 4,0% of all reported inventories.
+These figures aggregated 9,5% and 14,0% in 2018 respectively, with crude oil constituting 37,9% of all stocks last year and fuel at 38,7%.

-Whilst this total receded by 94.5% from the preceding loss of $28.0m, the Group forecasts that currency conversion deficits will climb following a collapse in the value of the Russian Ruble during the first months of 2020.
-These declines, which happened as a result of the coronavirus pandemic, are expected to be replicated throughout the Group’s results for the current financial year.
-Management also expect material cost increases arising from the mitigation procedures that were introduced in March 2019, including minimising the numbers of staff working within the vicinity of others, postponing the annual general meeting and enforcing the non-working period for administrative staff as mandated by the government.
+Whilst this total receded by 94,5% from the preceding loss of $28,0 million, our organization forecasts that currency conversion deficits will climb following a collapse in the value of the Russian ruble during the first months of 2020.
+These declines, which happened as a result of the coronavirus pandemic, are expected to be replicated throughout our results for the current financial year.
+Management also expect material cost increases arising from the mitigation procedures that were introduced in March 2019, including minimizing the numbers of staff working within the vicinity of others, postponing the annual general meeting and enforcing the non-working period for administrative staff as mandated by the government.
 Rusneftegaz has additionally been greatly afflicted by the worldwide collapse in oil prices, and does not reasonably foresee that the market will rise beyond $20 per barrel for the remainder of the year.
-Veritably, the Board forecasts that there shall be sufficient storage for unsold petroleum reserves until at least the fourth quarter of the year, and may elect to consign the financial results for this year entirely rather than sell at below cost price.
-The Group is also actively monitoring the geopolitical situation between the Russian Federation and Saudi Arabia, who may opt to increase production to further reduce commodity prices to the detriment of the shale oil industry in the Americas.
-Internal economists forecast that the impact of the ongoing crisis will be monumental, and whilst the Russian petroleum sector is more resilient than other global competitors, it is expected that 2020 will yield the largest losses in Rusneftegaz’s history.
-As a comparatively small supplier, management still does not expect that any authority will demand any cuts in production rates, but the Group may do so voluntarily.
-It is commendable that Rusneftegaz has accrued the technical expertise in order to manage its resources intelligently, and in doing so has accrued vast volumes of cash reserves which can be utilised in this time of need.
-Similarly, the Group still has not outstanding borrowings, and is therefore able to withdraw lines of credit if absolutely necessary.
+Veritably, the board forecasts that there shall be sufficient storage for unsold petroleum reserves until at least the fourth quarter of the year, and may elect to consign the financial results for this year entirely rather than sell at below cost price.
+Our company is also actively monitoring the geopolitical situation between the Russian Federation and Saudi Arabia, who may opt to increase production to further reduce commodity prices to the detriment of the shale oil industry in the Americas.
+Internal economists forecast that the impact of the ongoing crisis will be monumental, and whilst the Russian petroleum sector is more resilient than other global competitors, it is projected that 2020 could yield the largest losses in Rusneftegaz’s history.
+As a comparatively small supplier, management still does not expect that any authority will demand any cuts in production rates, but our organization may do so voluntarily.
+It is commendable that Rusneftegaz has accrued the technical expertise in order to manage its resources intelligently, and in doing so has accrued vast volumes of cash reserves which can be utilized in this time of need.
+Similarly, our company still has no outstanding borrowings, and is therefore able to withdraw lines of credit if absolutely necessary.
 Needless to say in the current market conditions, a dividend will not be paid this year, but neither is it anticipated that any equity investments will be required to continue trading.
-As such, the Group is currently and shall continue with its international expansion, but more gradually than initially proposed, although Management is optimistic about the likelihood of expanding power generation capacity by the end of the year.
+As such, our organization is currently and shall continue with its international expansion, but more gradually than initially proposed, although Management is optimistic about the likelihood of expanding power generation capacity in the future.
 Overall, in spite of the challenges forthcoming, Rusneftegaz shall be both determined and resolute in its actions, and look forward to a more prosperous future.